allmelo-bit-of-code/codecademy/README.md

-# bit-of-code
+# Codecademy exercises
-My (old) repository for exercises, drafts and learnings
+My repository for exercises, drafts and learnings on Codecademy.

-1# To-Do App
-en :: based on an exercise from the RocketSeat Starter course, I made this little To-Do app pt :: baseado em um exercício do curso Starter da RocketSeat, fiz este pequeno app To-Do
+1# To-Do App (yes, I know.
+Not from CodeCademy) en :: based on an exercise from the RocketSeat Starter course, I made this little To-Do app pt :: baseado em um exercício do curso Starter da RocketSeat, fiz este pequeno app To-Do